brentvatne/chess-validator/README.markdown

 *Tested with Ruby 1.9.3p0*

 ## Read the code
-First, I'd suggest quickly scanning the board, and notations files.
+First, I'd suggest quickly scanning the Board, and Notations files.
 I would not bother with the parsers.
 Next, I suggest reading through Pieces, to get an understanding of what the Pieces know about themselves.
 Notice that all information about location on the board is within the domain of